fxclient/FXclient/known data.md

 ## Functions

-1. g is a function that is declared 50 times
+1. g is a function that is declared 50 times and used many times